Winnipeg Regional Health Authority: Facilities

 The WRHA operates or funds more than 200 health service facilities and programs, and consists of 35 personal care homes, 20 community health offices, 2 tertiary hospitals, 4 community hospitals, and 4 long-term care centres; as well as supporting the Manitoba Association of Community Health (MACH), which includes 12 community health agencies.
 The services of these agencies are focused on delivering primary care, which typically include mental health services as well.

 Specialty services provided include pre- and post-natal care, HIV treatment, crisis intervention, occupational therapy, rehabilitation services, diabetes education and sexuality education.

 The 'Geriatric Day Hospital' is a WRHA day hospital program—a service for outpatient and ambulatory care—in the City of Winnipeg that provides multidisciplinary care to individuals aged 65 and older.
 The four day hospitals in Winnipeg are operated by Deer Lodge Centre, Riverview Health Centre, St. Boniface Hospital, and Seven Oaks General Hospital.
 'Health Services for the Elderly' operates in the downtown area in a similar capacity.

 Churchill Health Centre

-The Churchill Health Centre (CHC) serves the community of Churchill, Manitoba and surrounding communities, as well as the Nunavut, Kitikmeot, and the Baffin regions of northern Canada.
+The Churchill Health Centre (CHC) serves the community of Churchill, Manitoba and surrounding communities, as well as Nunavut'a, Kitikmeot, and the Qikiqtaaluk regions of northern Canada.
 The CHC is an operating division of the WRHA, and has a staff of 129 people—including 6 regular doctors, 4 locums, 18 nurses, and 8 health-care professionals and support staff.
 It houses 21 acute care beds, a nursing ward, and 2 emergency rooms.